OSSSC-edu/supply-chain.github.io/package-managers.md

 This is because, in most package managers, only one version of any particular package can be installed at a time.
 In that sense, one of the package manager’s primary responsibilities is to figure out a set of package versions that will satisfy every version constraint simultaneously.

-> “Dependency hell” is a colloquial term denoting the frustration resulting from the inability to install software due to complicated dependencies.[^3]
+> “**Dependency hell**” is a colloquial term denoting the frustration resulting from the inability to install software due to complicated dependencies.[^3]

 For example, the Maven package manager relies on a [dependency resolution mechanism](https://maven.apache.org/guides/introduction/introduction-to-dependency-mechanism.html) that determines which version of a dependency to use based on the proximity of the dependency to the root node.
-On the other hand, the npm package manager uses a [dependency resolution mechanism](https://medium.com/learnwithrahul/understanding-npm-dependency-resolution-84a24180901b) that attempts to flatten the dependency tree as much as possible whereas picking the version as based on the installation order expressed in the `package.json` file.
+On the other hand, the npm package manager uses a [dependency resolution mechanism](https://medium.com/learnwithrahul/understanding-npm-dependency-resolution-84a24180901b) that attempts to flatten the dependency tree as much as possible whereas picking the version based on the installation order expressed in the `package.json` file.

 # Software repositories

-On Linux, software is distributed through software repositories.
+[Software repositories](https://en.wikipedia.org/wiki/Software_repository) is a storage location for software packages.
-[Software repositories](https://en.wikipedia.org/wiki/Software_repository) are used in order to aggregate free software provided by the community.
+They are used in order to aggregate free software provided by the community.

+For example, on Linux, software is distributed through software repositories.
 Repositories may be tied to a specific distribution.
 Ubuntu, Debian, CentOS or RHEL have their own repositories that are updated daily.
 As a consequence, when you want to install a new program, you are querying those base repositories in order to retrieve packages from them.
 If you wanted to install packages that are not located on distribution based repositories, you would add your own trusted repositories to your system in order to install new packages.

 As part of the development lifecycle, source code is continuously being built into binary artifacts using continuous integration.
 This may interact with a binary repository manager much like a developer would by getting artifacts from the repositories and pushing builds there.
 Tight integration with CI servers enables the storage of important metadata such as:

 - Which user triggered the build (whether manually or by committing to revision control)
 - Which modules were built